Connect with us

 In January, Abdel Fattah al-Burhan, Sudan’s de facto leader, told Ethiopian Prime Minister Abiy Ahmed that the two countries were “aligned and in agreement on all issues regarding the Grand Ethiopian Renaissance Dam.”

-Egypt has, however, not changed its opinion, maintaining that the dam will cut its water supply – causing a devastating outcome on its economy.
+Egypt has, however, not changed its opinion, maintaining that the dam will cut its water supply – causing a devastating outcome for its economy.

 The Egyptian government recently warned that “all options are on the table” to deal with any threats to its water supply posed by the dam.